 USA Citizens and Permanent Residents

-Students, who are United States citizens or permanent residents, applying for any scholarship and/or federal financial aid must complete the Free Application for Federal Student Aid (FAFSA) by February 15.
+Students, who are United States citizens or permanent residents, applying for any scholarship and/or other financial aid are required to complete the Free Application for Federal Student Aid (FAFSA) by February 15.
 This can be found at www.studentaid.gov.
 Federal aid includes Pell Grants, Supplemental Educational Opportunity Grants (SEOG), Direct Loans, both subsidized and unsubsidized, Perkins Loans, and Work Study.
 Our federal school code for the FAFSA is 001278.
-Please make sure your 2022-23 FAFSA information is correct.
+Please make sure your 2023-24 FAFSA information is correct.
 The most efficient way to do so is to use the FAFSA's IRS Data Retrieval Tool, which imports data directly from your IRS records.

 Once you have accepted admission, in order for the Conservatory to issue an I-20 form you will be required to show proof of sufficient funds to pay for any tuition not covered by scholarship assistance, as well as for all of your living costs, travel expenses, and the SFCM student health insurance plan (total budget minus any awarded scholarship).
 Proof of sufficient funds includes original bank statements.
 If the statements are not in the student's name, a completed Affidavit of Support is required.